Henry Carrington Lancaster: Life

-Lancaster was born in Richmond, Virginia, one of 13 siblings.
+Lancaster was born in Richmond, Virginia, as one of 13 siblings.
 He graduated with a B.A. within three years from the University of Virginia, then taught for a year at a southern private boys' school, before earning his PhD at Johns Hopkins University in 1907.
 He chose Amherst College for his first academic research and teaching appointment.
 One of his closest professor friends there introduced Carrington—a tall handsome bachelor—to his younger sister, Helen Converse Clark—beautiful smart and poetic.
 Lancaster fell in love lifelong, as she with him.
 She was a student at Barnard College at the time, and daughter of the eminent U.S. economist Johns Bates Clark of Columbia University (advisor to three presidents, honored namesake of the nation's annual John Bates Clark Award in Economics).
 He married Helen Clark in 1913, and they made their first home in Amherst, where they were neighbors and close friends of Robert Frost.
 Their first two children, John Huntington Lancaster, and Helen Clark Lancaster were born in Amherst (Robert Frost awaiting Helen's birth with Lancaster on his back porch).

-After moving to Baltimore In 1919—to succeed Edward C. Armstrong as professor at Johns Hopkins --, Maria Dabney Lancaster and Henry C. Lancaster, Jr. were born.
+After moving to Baltimore In 1919— to succeed Edward C. Armstrong as professor at Johns Hopkins— Maria Dabney Lancaster and Henry C. Lancaster Jr. were born.
 The family spent his sabbaticals in France.
-So beloved and respected was Carrington by his students, academic peers and friends, that they presented him with Adventures of a literary historian; a collection of his writings presented to H. Carrington Lancaster by his former students and other friends in anticipation of his sixtieth birthday, November 10, 1942.
-A very respected Baltimorean, Lancaster also wrote and spoke about Democratic causes.
+So beloved and respected was Carrington by his students, academic peers and friends, that they presented him with Adventures of a literary historian, a collection of his writings in anticipation of his sixtieth birthday, November 10, 1942.

+Lancaster, a Baltimorean, also wrote and spoke about Democratic causes.
 Originally Episcopalian, he became a Presbyterian church-goer with his family.
 They loved summer weeks at Rockywold-Deephaven Camps in Holderness, NH.
 Lancaster also enjoyed swimming, walking/hiking in nature, entertaining colleagues and friends, writing clever poems and limericks, and taking care of the family dog, Blarney.